 - 5. Indirect Cost Rate Agreement - 6.
 Tribal Authorizing Resolution (if applicable) - 7.
 Financial Management and System of Internal Controls Questionnaire (including applicant disclosure of high-risk status) - 8.
 Disclosure of Lobbying Activities - 9.
 Applicant Disclosure of Pending Applications - 10.
-Applicant Disclosure and Justification DOJ High-Risk Grantees5 (if applicable) - 11.
-Research and Evaluation Independence and Integrity
+Applicant Disclosure and Justification DOJ High-Risk Grantees4 (if applicable) - 11.
+Research and Evaluation Independence and Integrity a.
+Documentation of Anticipated Benefit to Qualified Opportunity Zones (if applicable)

-5 A "DOJ High-Risk Grantee" is a recipient that has received a DOJ High-Risk designation based on a documented history of unsatisfactory performance, financial instability, management system or other internal control deficiencies, or noncompliance with award terms and conditions on prior awards, or that is otherwise not responsible.
+4 A "DOJ High-Risk Grantee" is a recipient that has received a DOJ High-Risk designation based on a documented history of unsatisfactory performance, financial instability, management system or other internal control deficiencies, or noncompliance with award terms and conditions on prior awards, or that is otherwise not responsible.